-Of all the space around your vehicle, it is the area ahead of the vehicle--the space you're driving into --that is most important.
+Of all the space around your vehicle, the space you are driving into, is most important.

-The Need for Space Ahead.
+Need for Space Ahead.
 You need space ahead in case you must suddenly stop.
-According to accident reports, the vehicle that trucks and buses most often run into is the one in front of them.
-The most frequent cause is following too closely.
 Remember, if the vehicle ahead of you is smaller than yours, it can probably stop faster than you can.
 You may crash if you are following too closely.

 How Much Space?
 How much space should you keep in front of you?
-One good rule says you need at least one second for each 10 feet of vehicle length at speeds below 40 mph.
+One good rule says you need at least 1 second for each 10 feet of vehicle length at speeds below 40 mph.
 At greater speeds, you must add 1 second for safety.
-For example, if you are driving a 40-foot vehicle, you should leave 4 seconds between you and the vehicle ahead.
-In a 60-foot rig, you'll need 6 seconds.
-Over 40 mph, you'd need 5 seconds for a 40-foot vehicle and 7 seconds for a 60-foot vehicle.
-See Figure 2.12.
+For example, if you are driving a 40-foot vehicle, you should leave 4 seconds